Rubens Barrichello: IndyCar career

 On 25 January 2012, American journalist Robin Miller reported that Barrichello was to test an IndyCar for KV Racing Technology with friend Tony Kanaan.
 The test was held at Sebring over 30–31 January and 1 February.
 He also tested for the team at Infineon Raceway in late February.

-On 1 March 2012 Barrichello joined KV Racing Technology for the 2012 season, to drive the team's number eight entry alongside Kanaan and E. J. Viso, sponsored by Brazilian construction company, Embrase.
+On 1 March 2012, Barrichello joined KV Racing Technology for the 2012 season, to drive the team's No. 8 entry alongside Kanaan and E. J. Viso, sponsored by Brazilian construction company, Embrase.
 Barrichello raced in his first Indianapolis 500 on 27 May 2012.
 He led a total of two laps and finished eleventh, and in doing so won the 2012 Indianapolis 500 Rookie of the Year title.
-During the rest of the season he took two top six finishes, and finished the year in twelfth position in the championship.
+During the rest of the season, he took two top-six finishes, and finished the year in twelfth position in the championship.

 Stock Car Pro Series (formerly Stock Car Brasil)

 Barrichello's car in Stock Car Brasil in 2014.

 Barrichello joined a Peugeot team of the Brazilian racing series Stock Car Brasil (now called Stock Car Pro Series) for the final three races of the 2012 season as a guest driver.
-Since 2013 he drives a Chevrolet as a regular member of the Full Time Sports team.
+Since 2013, he drives a Chevrolet as a regular member of the Full Time Sports team.
 Since Nonô Figueiredo already used the number 11, Barrichello's lucky number, he chose 111 instead.
 In the 2013 season, he finished the season in 8th place overall, with a best race result was a second-place finish.

 Continuing to drive a Chevrolet for Full Time Sports in 2014, Barrichello was crowned the 2014 champion, winning two races and securing a further four podium finishes.
 This was Barrichello's first championship in 23 years, dating back to his 1991 British Formula 3 title.
 In 2015, Barrichello finished in fourth place overall.
 In 2016, he claimed three wins and nine podiums, finishing second overall behind Felipe Fraga.
 He finished fifth in 2017, fourth in 2018, fifth in 2019, sixth in 2020 and 2021, earning at least one individual win each year.
 In 2022, he won the series for the second time with three victories in the individual races.

-In 2020, Toyota sent him to Argentina to compete in the Super TC 2000 and Top Race V6 championships.
+In 2020, Toyota sent Barrichello to Argentina to compete in the Super TC 2000 and Top Race V6 championships.

+NASCAR Brasil Series

+In 2025, Barrichello competed in the NASCAR Brasil Series, driving the No. 91 Ford Mustang for Full Time Sports.
+It was his first season in the championship.

+During the season, Barrichello won at Interlagos and Velocitta and secured pole position for the 100 Milhas de Cascavel.
+Across the calendar he finished first in the Overall drivers’ standings, four points ahead of teammate Thiago Camilo.